ckc9759/CTF_resources/STEGO/Steganography.md

 `Tesseract` - It is used to list all the words in an image.

 `Convert abc.gif %02D.png` - Converts gif to all png frames and saves them.

+`ImageMagic` - It is used to find relevant commands for steganography on Google.